The Grand National Archery Meeting

 What round is it?

-Archers will be able to shoot the GNAM's usual Double York or the men and a Double Hereford for the women.
+Archers will be able to shoot a Double York for the men and a Double Hereford for the women.
 A selection of Bristol rounds and Double Nationals will also be available to shoot.
-The archers shooting Bristol rounds or those wishing to shoot a different National round for record purposes will not be eligible for GNAM Handicap awards.

 As always, the shooting is very relaxed, and arrows will be shot in six per end.